TVAO/aws-ml-engineer-sagemaker-nanodegree/3 - Image Classification/README.md

 Download/Make the dataset available.

 ## Dataset
-The provided dataset is the dogbreed classification dataset which can be found in the classroom.
+The provided dataset is Udacity's dogbreed classification dataset, which can be found in the classroom.
-The project is designed to be dataset independent so if there is a dataset that is more interesting or relevant to your work, you are welcome to use it to complete the project.
+The project is designed to be dataset independent so you may replace this with other image classification datasets.

 ### Access
-Upload the data to an S3 bucket through the AWS Gateway so that SageMaker has access to the data.
+Upload the data to an S3 bucket through the AWS Gateway or use the `train_and_deploy.ipynb` for this so that SageMaker has access to the data.

+## Files

+- `hpo.py`: code used to do hyperparameter tuning jobs that train and test our image classifier models with different hyperparameters
+- `train_model.py`: code that is used to run a training job that tests an image classifier with the best hyperparameters derived from tuning
+- `train_and_deploy.ipynb`: notebook that triggers hyperparameter tuning, debugging, profiling, and testing of deployed image classifier

 ## Hyperparameter Tuning

-What kind of model did you choose for this experiment and why?
-Give an overview of the types of parameters and their ranges used for the hyperparameter search
+This section lists what kind of model we choose to use for this experiment and why.
+Further, it gives an overview of the types of parameters and their ranges used for hyperparameter search.

-Remember that your README should:
+Note, we tune at least two hyperparameters as required.
+Finally, the README includes:
-- Include a screenshot of completed training jobs
+- Screenshot of completed training and hyperparameter tuning jobs
-- Logs metrics during the training process
+- Log metrics during the training process (debugging and profiling)
-- Tune at least two hyperparameters
-- Retrieve the best best hyperparameters from all your training jobs
+- Best best hyperparameters from all our training jobs

+We use a pretrained resnet50 model from Pytorch to avoid retraining an image classifier from scratch on our dog breed image data set.

+We use this particular model because it is a convolutional neural network, which works well on processing image data.
+The residual learning makes sure to skip layers in the network whose neurons are minimally active.
+We do finetuning (i.e., transfer learning) by adding a fully connected layer as the output on top of the pretrained residual network.
+During training, we freeze the pretrained model layers, and only finetune the final layer.
+The output is based on 133 neurons, which corresponds to the dog breeds.
+We use an adaptive optimizer called Adam that automatically adjusts the learning rate when minimizing the loss by following the gradient.

+We use the following hyperparameters:
+- Learning rate: [0.000001, 1.0]
+- Epsilon: [1, 3]
+- Weight decay: [0, 0.1]
+- Batch size: 64, 128

+These values are picked from experiments and rule of thumb tips.

+The `hpo.py` file is used for hyperparameter tuning and `train_model.py` for training jobs:
+**TODO**: hpo screenshot
+**TODO**: training screenshot

 ## Debugging and Profiling

 **PROBLEM**:
 I am unable to run the hyperparameter tuning job, as the default limit for GPU-based instance types are set to 0 and I have no permissions to request a larger machine in support.
-Thus, I've contacted mentors but still uploaded my final submission, since I am unable to complete the README as-is on AWS, since no notebook instance types work.
+Thus, I had to run it on an 'ml.m5.xlarge' instance without GPU.
+Your support has to increase AWS limit.

-The error being generated regardless of choice of estimator notebook instance:
+The error being generated when using gpu-based notebook instances:

 ResourceLimitExceeded: An error occurred (ResourceLimitExceeded) when calling the CreateHyperParameterTuningJob operation: The account-level service limit 'ml.g4dn.xlarge for training job usage' is 0 Instances, with current utilization of 0 Instances and a request delta of 4 Instances.
 Please contact AWS support to request an increase for this limit.

-**TODO**: Give an overview of how you performed model debugging and profiling in Sagemaker
+We now give an overview of how our model performed model debugging and profiling in sagemaker:

+During training and testing in the `.py` files, we add hooks to keep track of loss over time.
+In addition, we add rules in `train_and_deploy.ipynb` tracking issues like vanishing gradients, overfitting, poor weights etc.

+Plot showing the cross entropy loss during training and testing:
+**TODO**: screenshot of loss

+The loss is not smooth and very spiky
+I suppose we could address it by trying out other batch sizes with shuffling our experimenting more with the network architecture.

 ### Results
-**TODO**: What are the results/insights did you get by profiling/debugging your model?

-**TODO** Remember to provide the profiler html/pdf file in your submission.
+The profiler report can be found in the exported `profiler_report/profiler-output/profiler-report.html` file.

+The profiling/debugging helped me track if the training process was going well, and tracking is the loss went down correctly over time.

+**TODO**: profiler output and file link + html/pdf file submission

 ## Model Deployment

-**TODO**: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.
+The model was deployed to an 'ml.m5.xlarge' instance type and `train_and_deploy.ipynb` is used to deploy and test our predictor endpoint.
+For testing, I simply stored a few test images of dogs locally and fed those via the notebook to the inference endpoint.
+Instead of deploying the predictor directly, I could also have used boto3.

-**TODO** Remember to provide a screenshot of the deployed active endpoint in Sagemaker.
+**TODO**: Screenshot of the deployed active endpoint in Sagemaker.

-## Standout Suggestions
-**TODO (Optional):** This is where you can provide information about any standout suggestions that you have attempted.